Amazin' (Trina album): Critical reception

-An album preview was held on February 19 when critics were able to preview 10 of the 15 tracks on Amazin.
-Upon its release, the album earned generally positive reviews.
-Miami New Times critic Esther Park found that Amazin was "definitely Trina's crossover album" as well as "best album to date.
-Modern, bold, uniquely Trina yet bravely not, Amazin holds its ground as the baddest record out by a female hip-hop artist right now."
-AllMusic editor David Jeffries found that the album was "Trina cleaning up good, and offering a less filthy effort with plenty of crossover cuts.
-At 15 tracks, the problems are redundancy and over-stuffing, but the hook-filled highlights and seductive club numbers are plentiful enough that this is a minor annoyance."
+An album preview was held on February 19, 2010, where critics were able to listen to 10 of the album's 15 tracks.
+Upon its release, Amazin earned generally positive reviews.
+Miami New Times critic Esther Park called it "definitely Trina's crossover album" and her "best album to date," noting that it "holds its ground as the baddest record out by a female hip-hop artist right now."
+AllMusic editor David Jeffries felt the album was "Trina cleaning up good," praising the "hook-filled highlights and seductive club numbers" despite some redundancy in the 15-track length.